JonathanJamesJie/JonathanJamesJie/README.md

 - 👋 Hi, I’m @JonathanJamesJie
-- 👀 I’m interested in coffee,whisky and food from different cultures
+- 👀 I’m interested in coffee, whisky and food from different cultures
-- 🌱 I’m currently learning python,powerbi, sql
+- 🌱 I’m currently learning python, powerbi, sql
 - 💞️ I’m looking to collaborate on small projects to add to my portfolio of work!
 - 📫 How to reach me www.linkedin.com/in/jonathanjie